Marihuana Tax Act of 1937

 The H.R.
 6385 act was drafted by Harry Anslinger and introduced by Rep. Robert L. Doughton of North Carolina, on April 14, 1937.
 The Seventy-fifth United States Congress held hearings on April 27, 28, 29th, 30th, and May 4, 1937.
 Upon the congressional hearings confirmation, the H.R.
 6385 act was redrafted as H.R.
 6906 and introduced with House Report 792.
-The Act is referred to, using the modern spelling, as the 1937 Marijuana Tax Act.
+The act is referred to, using the modern spelling, as the 1937 Marijuana Tax Act.
 It was overturned in 1969 in Leary v.
 United States, and was repealed by Congress the next year.

 Background

 Regulations and restrictions on the sale of Cannabis sativa as a drug began as early as 1906 (see Legal history of cannabis in the United States).
-The head of the Federal Bureau of Narcotics (FBN), Harry J. Anslinger, alleged, in the 1930s, the FBN had an increase of reports of people using marijuana.
-In 1935, he gained the support of president Franklin D. Roosevelt lobbying states to adoption the model Uniform State Narcotic Act to regulate of cannabis.
+The head of the Federal Bureau of Narcotics (FBN), Harry J. Anslinger, alleged in the 1930s that the FBN had seen an increase in the number of reports of people using marijuana.
+In 1935, he gained the support of president Franklin D. Roosevelt lobbying states to adopt the model Uniform State Narcotic Act to regulate of cannabis.
 The Marihuana Tax Act, according to Clinton Hester, the then-Assistant General Counsel to the United States Treasury Department, was itself based on the National Firearms Act and the Harrison Narcotics Tax Act:

-"The primary purpose of this legislation must be to raise revenue, because we are resorting to the taxing clause of the Constitution and the rule is that if on the face of the fill it appears to be a revenue bill, the courts will not inquire into any other motives that the Congress may have had in enacting this legislation.
+"The primary purpose of this legislation must be to raise revenue, because we are resorting to the taxing clause of the Constitution and the rule is that if on the face of the bill it appears to be a revenue bill, the courts will not inquire into any other motives that the Congress may have had in enacting this legislation.

 This bill is modeled on the Harrison Narcotics Act and the National Firearms Act.
 The Harrison Narcotics Act has been sustained by the Supreme Court, the first time by a 5-to-4 decision, and a second time by a 6-to-3 decision.
 The Supreme Court in March of this year [in Sonzinsky v.
 United States] sustained the constitutionality of the National Firearms Act, insofar as it related to the occupational tax."

 The total production of hemp fiber in the United States in 1933 decreased to around 500 tons per year.
 Cultivation of hemp began to increase in 1934 and 1935, but production remained low compared with other fibers.

 Hemp, bast with fibers.
 The stem, which can become hemp hurds, in the middle.